jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.13 Cos

-Returns the cosine (cos) of each values in a raster..
+Returns the cosine (cos) of each values in a raster.

 *Parameters*: